Do you love spending time in the water? If so, you’re not alone. Watersports are a popular pastime for people of all ages and from all walks of life.

 Kitesurfing (also called kiteboarding) is one of the most extreme watersports, so this is your activity if you are an adrenaline seeker.

 This watersport combines elements of surfing and wakeboarding and uses a kite (think parachute) to propel you across the waves and water.
-The kite catches air (wind) and has a tow bar that you hang onto.
+The kite catches air (wind) and has a tow bar you hang onto.

 You can catch some serious air kitesurfing and do some pretty impressive tricks.
 The best part is that you can kitesurf in various locations under the right conditions, including the ocean, lakes, and rivers.

 Watersports are a great way to get your adrenaline fix.
 Jet skiing is no exception.
-It’s the perfect mix of speed and excitement, and it’s no wonder that it’s such a popular watersport.
+It’s the perfect mix of speed and excitement, and it’s no wonder it’s such a popular watersport.
 But be careful – it can be addicting!

 Think of a jet ski as a motorcycle on water.
 You sit on the jet ski and hold onto handles that control the throttle.

 You can go fast – really fast – but it’s essential to be aware of other people and obstacles in the water.
 You can go as fast or as slow as you want.
 Jet skis are great for jumping waves and exploring areas larger boats can’t access.